jadezhouu/brim-legal/privacy-policy.en.md

 ### 2.4 Purchase and Entitlement Data

-The App uses Apple StoreKit to handle in-app purchases.
-Purchases, refunds, payment methods, taxes, invoices, and transaction validation are handled by Apple.
+The App uses Apple StoreKit to handle in-app purchases, including auto-renewable subscriptions and one-time non-consumable purchases.
+Purchases, renewals, cancellations, refunds, payment methods, taxes, invoices, and transaction validation are handled by Apple.

-The App reads transaction state returned by Apple and locally caches necessary entitlement state, such as product identifiers, transaction identifiers, and platform entitlement state, in order to unlock purchased features.
+The App reads transaction state returned by Apple and locally caches necessary entitlement state, such as product identifiers, transaction identifiers, purchase dates, subscription status, expiration dates, storefront country or region code when available, and platform entitlement state, in order to unlock purchased features, restore purchases, and preserve access when offline or under unstable network conditions.

 ### 2.5 Camera, Photos, and Notification Permissions